moebiusmania/atmmi-info-api/README.md

-# site-2-api
+# ATM Milano - Info API

-Just a small test in creating a service in Node.js that turns a website in a REST API.
+Simple Node.js service that turns the [ATM Milano news website](https://www.atm.it/it/AtmNews/Pagine/default.aspx) (a messy, non-responsive website) in a REST API JSON data for quicker, simpler and cleaner consulting.

 ## Built with
 * Node.js 8.5.x (*experimental ES modules flag enabled*)